 Ease of Grabbing

-You might not set off up your climb intending to grab a draw (or two), but sometimes it just happens, and rightly so.
-If you are pumped getting to your third clip, the clipping hold is sub-par, and you fall off mid-clip with a bunch of slack out, you could hit the deck if the route wasn't bolted properly.
-Better to grab a draw than take a trip to the ER.
+You might not set off up your climb intending to grab a draw (or two), but sometimes it happens, and rightly so.
+If you are pumped getting to your third clip, the clipping hold is sub-par, and you fall off mid-clip with a bunch of slack out, you could hit the deck.
+Better to grab the draw and make the clip safely rather than take a trip to the ER.
 Similarly, if you are moving fast on a Grade V in Yosemite and don't want to be benighted on the route or descent, the "French Free" technique (grabbing draws and gear to move fast through difficult sections) is a common practice.
-Grabbing your draws is also pretty standard in sport climbing when working a route at your limit.
+Grabbing draws is also pretty standard in sport climbing when working a route at your limit.

-— Cam McKenzie Ring
+— Cam McKenzie Ring, Andy Wellman

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More